aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/list-objects/insert-slicer/_index.md

 second_title: "Document"
 linktitle: "Insert slicer"
 type: docs
-keywords: "Aspose.Cells, insert slicer, ListObject API, Excel REST API, cloud SDK"
+keywords: "Aspose.Cells, Excel slicer, ListObject, REST API, cloud SDK"
-url: /list-objects/insert-slicer/
 description: "Learn how to add a slicer to an Excel ListObject using Aspose.Cells Cloud REST API (v3.0).
 Includes endpoint, parameters, authentication, sample cURL request, and response JSON."
 weight: 20
+ArticleTitle: "Insert a Slicer into an Excel ListObject – Aspose.Cells Cloud API"
 ---

 This REST API inserts a slicer for a list object on an Excel worksheet.